Here's everything you need to know about camping out at Whare Flat Folk Festival

 Bring your own food or buy from the on-site café

-The cafe, bar and marquee are are licenced premises.
+The cafe, bar and marquee are licenced premises.
 You may not consume your own alcohol in these areas.

 Use of camp stoves is permitted.
-No open fires.

 You will need to be self-sufficient.
 There are no cooking facilities.
+No open fires.

 Sinks for dish washing available behind the hall, limited to specific times.